flowers

 • Batavian (Summer Crisp) Lettuce: A mid-ground between crisphead and loose leaf.
 Crunchy without being watery, it works especially well in garden salads and wraps.

-• Lollo Rosso: A frilly, red-tinged leaf lettuce that adds colour and texture to any bowl.
-Holds dressings well without wilting, making it a favourite in mixed green salads.
+• Lollo Rosso: A frilly, red-tinged leaf lettuce that adds color and texture to any bowl.
+Holds dressings well without wilting, making it a favorite in mixed green salads.

 • Celtuce (Stem Lettuce): Grown for its crisp, juicy stem rather than its leaves.
 Stir-fry it, steam it, or slice it into slaws for a satisfying crunch that stands apart from leafy greens.

-Trying even one of these varieties can convert an everyday salad into something more interesting.
+Even trying one of these varieties can turn an everyday salad into something more interesting.
 Look for them at farmers’ markets, specialty grocers, or in your own garden.

 Lettuce vs Other Vegetables for Fiber